- Becoming a Donor

 If you make regular gifts to charity and want favorable tax benefits, the Charitable Checking Account is for you.
 The Dayton Foundation’s Charitable Checking Account Service is a donor-directed fund for individuals, companies and nonprofit organizations that give to charity on a regular basis and want to actively participate in the grantmaking process.

-The Service allows you to combine favorable tax benefits with the flexibility to support your favorite IRS-approved charities in the Greater Dayton Region or throughout the U.S. at any time.
+The Service allows you to combine favorable tax benefits with the flexibility to support your favorite IRS-approved charities in the Greater Dayton Region, throughout the U.S. and internationally at any time.

 Learn more about the Charitable Checking Account Service.

 Open a Charitable Checking Account online now.